 * Regulatory compliance

-For evidence to be admissible it must be reliable and not prejudicial, meaning that at all stages of a computer forensic investigation admissibility should be considered a priority.
+For evidence to be admissible it must be reliable and not prejudicial, meaning that at all stages of a computer forensic investigation admissibility should be at the forefront of the examiner’s mind.

-One widely used set of guidelines which can guide the investigator in this is the Association of Chief Police Officers Good Practice Guide for Computer Based Electronic Evidence [PDF], or ACPO Guide for short.
+A widely used and respected set of guidelines which can guide the investigator in this area is the Association of Chief Police Officers Good Practice Guide for Digital Evidence [PDF], or ACPO Guide for short.
 Although the ACPO Guide is aimed at United Kingdom law enforcement, its main principles are applicable to all computer forensics.

 The four main principles from this guide (with references to law enforcement removed) are as follows: